Estimation

 ineff = ineff_factor(saved_params)

-saved_params::Vector{Parameter} is the output of posterior_sampler. ineff is Tuple(kappaQ, kQ_infty, gamma, SigmaO, varFF, phi).
-Each object of the tuple has the same shape as its corresponding parameter.
-The entries of the Array of the Tuple represent the inefficiency factors of the corresponding parameters.
-If an inefficiency factor is high, it indicates poor sampling efficiency of the parameter located at the same position.
+saved_params::Vector{Parameter} is the output of posterior_sampler. ineff is a Tuple(kappaQ, kQ_infty, gamma, SigmaO, varFF, phi).
+Each object in the tuple has the same shape as its corresponding parameter.
+The entries in the Array of the Tuple represent the inefficiency factors of the corresponding parameters.
+If an inefficiency factor is high, it indicates poor sampling efficiency for the parameter at that position.

 You can calculate the maximum inefficiency factor by